opendatahub-io-contrib/jupyterhub-singleuser-profiles/README.md

 Obviously anything else you need/can share in environment variables is a good fit - endpoint URLs, team wide configuration etc.

-You can imagine different workflows will require different resources - submitting a spark job will not be as resource heavy as running actual analysis on data - for that, you can use combination of `images` and `resources` section to set specific resource quotas for specific image(s).
+You can imagine different workflows will require different resources - submitting a Spark job will not be as resource heavy as running actual analysis on data - for that, you can use combination of `images` and `resources` section to set specific resource quotas for specific image(s).